Gueststream-Inc/VRPConnector/README.txt

 1. Out of the box unit page.

 == Changelog ==
+= 1.1.4 =
+* Adding support to book with Pets using the Escapia Property Management System

 = 1.1.3 =
 * Fixed default sort order for [vrpUnits] short code.
 * changing travel insurance acceptance default to 'no'